 Cheraman Juma MasjidCheraman Juma Masjid was constructed in 629 AD and it is one of the first mosques to be built in India.
-This religious spot is located in Methala which is approximately at a distance of 2 km from Kodungalloor town.
+This religious spot is located in Methala which is approximately at a distance of 2 km from Kodungalloor town in Kerala.
 The architecture of the mosque looks similar to a temple and here people of all religions are allowed to pay their respects.
 Vidhyarambham, the Hindu ceremony which is done before children begin their education, is also conducted here.

 Apart from the fact that it is one of the oldest mosques in India it also stands as the second mosque in the world to introduce the Juma prayers.
 Another highlight of this place is that it faces east whereas all mosques are built in direction of Mecca.
 So it is considered to be quite different from all mosques constructed.